JT8D-17/x-plane-cockpit-crosshair/README.md

 <a name="1.0"></a>
 ## 1 - Features

-Provides a crosshair outside of the aircraft that will indicate the horizontal and vertical flight path angle for flight path prediction, obstacle avoidance and landing.
+Provides a crosshair that is displayed outside of the aircraft.
+This crosshair will indicate the horizontal and vertical flight path angle for flight path prediction, obstacle avoidance and landing.
 The crosshair compensates for head position to provide a similar sight picture from any cockpit seat.
 It supports offsets from a reference point or for the crosshair itself.

 Below a certain air speed or with the landing lights switched on (see "Configuration" below), three vertical guidance bars representing three approach path angles are displayed next to the crosshair.